Taipei: Metro

 Taipei's public transport system, the Taipei Metro (commonly referred to as the MRT), incorporates a metro and light rail system based on advanced VAL and Bombardier technology.
 There are currently six metro lines that are organized and labeled in three ways: by color, line number and depot station name.
 In addition to the rapid transit system itself, the Taipei Metro also includes several public facilities such as the Maokong Gondola, underground shopping malls, parks, and public squares.
 Modifications to existing railway lines to integrate them into the metro system are underway.

 In 2017 a rapid transit line was opened to connect Taipei with Taiwan Taoyuan International Airport and Zhongli District.
 The new line is part of the new Taoyuan Metro system.

 On 31 January 2020, Hitachi Rail Corporation officially commissioned Phase 1 of the Circular line which took place at Shisizhang station.
-The Circular line is a 15.4 km driverless rail system.
+The Circular line is a 15.4-kilometre driverless rail system.
 The Circular line offered free rides beginning in February 2020 for passengers to test the route.